nhsconnect/national-authentication/pages/Introduction/Intro_Authentication.md

 Authentication is the process that ensures and confirms a subject’s identity to a particular assurance level.
 The higher the assurance level, the more confident a client system can be that the subject is who they say they are.

-NHS Identity Authentication Service offers the following benefits:
+The NHS Identity Authentication Service offers the following benefits:

 > * NHS Identity currently authenticates against around 1 million care worker identities in its repository; registered and checked to a high level of confidence.
 > * Has many new methods of verifying the subject: One Time Passwords, Push Notifications, Knowledge Based Secrets, Biometric touch id, Windows Hello, Cryptographic Certificates, FIDO2 supported devices, OIDC Smartcards etc.